 Can you put the numbers 1 to 8 into the circles so that the four calculations are correct?

 This magic square has operations written in it, to make it into a maze.
 Start wherever you like, go through every cell and go out a total of 15!

 Zumf makes spectacles for the residents of the planet Zargon, who have either 3 eyes or 4 eyes.
 How many lenses will Zumf need to make all the different orders for 9 families?

 Using the statements, can you work out how many of each type of rabbit there are in these pens?

 Can you arrange 5 different digits (from 0 - 9) in the cross in the way described?

 Cherri, Saxon, Mel and Paul are friends.
 They are all different ages.
 Can you find out the age of each friend using the information?

 This problem is based on the story of the Pied Piper of Hamelin.
 Investigate the different numbers of people and rats there could have been if you know how many legs there are altogether!

 Try adding together the dates of all the days in one week.
 Now multiply the first date by 7 and add 21.
-Can you explain what
+Can you explain what happens?

 Use your logical-thinking skills to deduce how much Dan's crisps and ice-cream cost altogether.